aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/01-monday/index.md

 ## The Timeline of AV Art

-I have been slowly compiling a timeline of Audiovisual Art here on this site.
+I have been slowly compiling [a timeline of Audiovisual Art here on this site]({{<ref "/resources/av-timeline">}} "AV Timeline").
 During this workshop, we are going to go through a selection of some key moments from this timeline.
-Today, we are going to focus on the time
+Today, we are going to focus on the time between 1600-1900.
+Time when magic lantern shows and phantasmagorias were the places where artists were experimenting with projected light.

 ### Richard Balzer